Derring-Do

 The term “derring-do” came about through a chain of mistakes and misinterpretations.
 The Middle English version, “dorrying don,” was a verb phrase that meant “daring to do,” but it was misprinted as “derrynge do” in 16th-century writings.
 From there, it was mistaken as a noun by poet Edmund Spenser, who defined it as “manhood and chevalrie [chivalry].”
 Author Sir Walter Scott and several Romantic poets used it in their work and brought “derring-do,” meaning “acts of heroic courage,” into (somewhat) modern language.

-top picks in optimism network
+top picks in Inbox Studio network

-Word Daily is part of Optimism, which publishes content that uplifts, informs, and inspires.
+Word Daily is part of Inbox Studio, which publishes content that uplifts, informs, and inspires.